Antitrust & Foreign Investment Partner, London

 Education and qualifications

 Simon is a partner in the London Antitrust & Foreign Investment Group.
-Recent market feedback includes: ‘praise[d] … for [his] technical skill in complex merger control matters.
-“He is incredibly effective and as smart as they come’ report market commentators.’
-(Chambers 2019-20) and ‘a “standout figure” in the competition space, recognised by peers as “an excellent and extremely hardworking lawyer”’ (Who’s Who Legal 2019); he is also in Legal 500’s ‘Hall of Fame’.
-During his time in UK public service, Simon was ‘highly rated’ in his capacity as Senior Director, Mergers (GCR, 2008).
+Recent market feedback includes: ‘‘praise for his technical skill in complex merger control matters.
+“He is incredibly effective and as smart as they come’ report market commentators’ (Chambers 2020); ‘a “standout figure” in the competition space’ (Who’s Who Legal 2020); ‘can get things done … always fun to work with’ (Chambers 2022) and peers ‘stress that he “is a delight to work with and has a very fine legal mind”’ (WWL 2021).
+Simon is also in Legal 500’s ‘Hall of Fame’ and during his time in UK public service, Simon was ‘highly rated’ in his capacity as Senior Director, Mergers (GCR, 2008).

 Simon has been instructed to take over UK merger cases sent to Phase 2 in a number of recent instances.
-Although best known for merger control he has extensive experience across the range of competition law issues including market investigations, conduct inquiries and counselling, and eight resolved or pending litigation cases before the Competition Appeal Tribunal.
+Although best known for merger control he has extensive experience across the range of competition law issues including market investigations, conduct inquiries and counselling, and eight cases before the Competition Appeal Tribunal (CAT).

 - GCR Matter of the Year and FT Innovative Lawyers Award: assisting Novartis on global antitrust strategy and merger clearances in relation to its three-way, inter-conditional asset swap with GSK, involving the acquisition by Novartis of GSK’s oncology business, the sale to GSK of Novartis’ vaccines business (excluding influenza vaccines) and the creation of a joint venture in consumer health products with GSK;